RajeshPedasingu/RajeshPedasingu/README.md

 - 👋 Hi, I’m @RajeshPedasingu
-- 👀 I’m interested in ...m
+- 👀 I’m interested in ...signal processing and image processing .
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... machine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...image processing related work
-- 📫 How to reach me ...
+- 📫 you can reach me through my mail rajeshpedasingu@gmail.com

 <!---
 RajeshPedasingu/RajeshPedasingu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.